jimweirich/rspec-given/README.md

 * _When_ clauses and RSpec _before_ blocks will be executed in the order that they are specified, from the outermost block to the innermost block.
-This makes _before_ blocks an excellent choice when writing narrative tests to specify actions that happen between the "whens" of a narrative.
+This makes _before_ blocks an excellent choice when writing narrative tests to specify actions that happen between the "whens" of a narrative-style test.

-Note that the ordering between _Given_ clauses and _before_ blocks are a not strongly specified.
+Note that the ordering between _Given_ clauses and _before_ blocks are not strongly specified.
 Hoisting a _When_ clause out of an inner scope to an outer scope may change the ordering of when the _Given_ clause runs in relation to a _before_ block (the hoisting will cause the givens to possibly run earlier).
 Because of this, do not split order dependent code between _Given_ clauses and _before_ blocks.

 ## Natural Assertions

-**NOTE:** <em>Natural assertions are an experimental feature of RSpec/Given.
-They are currently disabled by default.
-They can be enabled by a simple configuration option (see "use_natural_assertions" below).</em>
+**NOTE:** <em>Natural assertions are currently an experimental feature of RSpec/Given.
+They are currently disabled by default, but can be enabled by a simple configuration option (see "use_natural_assertions" below).</em>